Subset Selection for Multiple Linear Regression via Optimization: Introduction

 \section{Introduction}

-The regression analysis is a statistical methodology for predicting values of response (dependent) variables from a set of explanatory (independent) variables by investigating the relationships among the variables.
-The regression analysis is used for forecasting and prediction in a variety of areas, from economics to biology.
-When the relationship among the variables is expressed as a linear equation and the set of explanatory variables has more than one variable, it is termed \textit{multiple linear regression}.
-The multiple linear regression model is the most popular model among the various variants of regression analyses.

-Given a fixed set of explanatory variables, the goal of the multiple linear regression is to find the coefficients for the explanatory variables that minimize the fitting error.
-When the fitting error is measured as the sum of squared errors ($SSE$), optimal coefficients can be calculated by a formula.
-However, when the fitting error is measured as the sum of absolute errors ($SAE$), often referred as the least absolute deviation (LAD) regression, there is no explicit formula available. \citet{Charnes-etal:55} first pointed out that LAD regression is essentially a linear program (LP), and \citet{Wagner:1959} formulated the problem as an LP. \citet{Schlossmacher:1973} proposed an alternative approach by iteratively reweighting the square error to build LAD regression.
-For a detailed review of algorithms for LAD regression, the reader is referred to \citet{Narula-Wellington:1982} and \citet{Dielman:05}.

-The subset selection problem, also referred as \textit{variable selection} or \textit{model selection}, for multiple linear regression is to choose a subset of the set of explanatory variables to build an efficient linear regression model.
-In detail, given a data set with $n$ observations and $m$ explanatory variables, we want to use only $p$ $(p \leq m)$ explanatory variables to build a linear regression model.
-The goal is to decrease $p$ as much as possible while maintaining error loss relative small. \citet{Miller:1984} stated that regression subset selection consists of two steps: (\rmnum{1}) determining an objective to measure the efficiency of the model and (\rmnum{2}) developing an algorithm to solve the problem and optimize the determined objective function.
+The multiple linear regression problem is a statistical methodology for predicting values of response (dependent) variables from a set of multiple explanatory (independent) variables by investigating the linear relationships among the variables.
+Given a fixed set of explanatory variables, the coefficients of the multiple linear regression model are estimated by minimizing the fitting error, where the standard setting uses the sum of squared errors ($SSE$) for measuring the fitting error.
+The subset selection problem, also referred to as variable selection or model selection, for multiple linear regression is to choose a subset of explanatory variables to build an efficient linear regression model.
+In detail, given a dataset with $n$ observations and $m$ explanatory variables, a subset of explanatory variables are used to build a regression model, where the goal is to decrease $p$, the number of explanatory variables in the model, as much as possible while maintaining error loss relatively small.